 The fastest moving class is the Scout.
 His Grappling Gun allows him to get very fast from point A to B. But it also allows the scout to grapple himself to hard to reach places and mine minerals.
 He synergizes perfectly with an Engineer who can provide a platform wherever the Scout needs one.
 For his defense the Scout carries an SMG that has a COD-like reload animation.
 His secondary is a close quarter sawed-off shotgun.
 The scout also carries a very useful Flare Gun than can lighten caves for a sustained period of time.

-In your mining rig – before you start a mission or after you have finished a mission – there are many terminals that you can use.
-Some of the terminals are for cosmetic purposes only and are needed to upgrade items or start the next missions.
+In your mining rig – before you start a mission or after you have finished a mission – there are many terminals that you can and have to use.
+Some are availble right from the start, others have to activated by playing specific missions.

 Starting in your cabin room you will spot a News terminal to your left.
-There are some random news but they can be ignored.
+There are some random news but they can be ignored in terms of gameplay.

 To your left you will find the so-called KPI (Key Performance Indicator) terminal.
-It is just a perk station where you can claim your perk points and use them to buy perks.
-It is important to use this terminal regularly.
+It is just a perk station where you can claim your perk points by completing milestones and use them to unlock perks.
+It is important to use this terminal and unlock your perks regularly.

-Straight ahead are a number of terminals.
+On the lower floor to the right of the mission terminal are two terminals that are more interesting.
 The first one is the Accessory Shop terminal.
 Here you can buy some bling or new beards for your character.
 It is not important to win missions but a decent beard will earn you respect when playing in public missions.

 Finally there is the Drone Modification terminal that you could just call Bosco upgrade terminal.
 When you play solo or you are alone in the first few minutes of your public missions, having a properly equipped Bosco to support you is important.
 Do yourself a favor and do a few updates.